 Special Dispatch to The Chronicle.
 SAN JOSE, September 13.-Definite announcement that the freight depot of the Western Pacific Railroad Company, which will soon build a branch line from Niles to this city, will be located at Bush street and the Alameda, and a disposition on the part of the city authorities to throw no obstacle in the way of the company, marked a hearing on grade crossings today before Railroad Commissioners Devin and Gordon at the City Hall.

 Another important declaration was that of the Western Pacific delegation that the road will come into this county on its own tracks or it will not come at all.
-This was the answer to City Manager T. H. Reed, who suggested the use of the Southern Pacific tracks to exceed heilder and the county of the county of racks to avoid building another Pacific tracks to avoid building another line, Reed also promised the Southern Pacific an early answer on the proposition of a franchise along Fourth street for the coast line during the hearing.
+This was the answer to City Manager T. H. Reed, who suggested the use of the Southern Pacific tracks to avoid building another line.
+Reed also promised the Southern Pacific an early answer on the proposition of a franchise along Fourth street for the coast line during the hearing.
 Intimations from the Southern Pacific officials that they expect to retain their Fourth-street line were met with this response.
 The franchise there expires on January 1 next.

-to retain their Fourth-street line were met with this response.
-The franchise there expires on January 1 next.
+The most important grade creasings to retain their Fourth-street line were met with this response.
+The franclise there expires on January 1 next.
 The most important grade crossings with which the new Western Pacific line must contend are at Alum Rock avenue and over the Monterey road south of this city.
-The line will skirt the city on the cast and south and partly on the west to reach the Alameda and Bush-street terminal.
+The line will skirt the eity on the east and south and partly on the west to reach the Alameda and Bush-street terminal.
 The Monterey road carries a tremendous traffic, being part of the State highway, and Alum Rock avenue carries almost as much between this city and Alum Rock Park, in the foothills.
 Various civic organizations urged separations of grades here either overhead or underground.
 Reed said the city would insist on neither if it would stop the road coming in.